NVIDIA/earth2mip/docs/clis.rst

 :ref:`api`, this has overhead.
 For each script, one will need to initialize the torch distributed group if running in parallel, and write a submission script if running on the cluster.
-To simplify deployment, we also include CLIs corresonding to the common APIs.
+To simplify deployment, we also include CLIs corresponding to the common APIs.

 .. list-table::
    :widths: 25 25